 - It’s supported by the team involved in the development process.

 Features that Determine the Cost of Insurance Claims Management System

 We’ve singled out 10 features that determine not only the cost of the system but also its effectiveness:

 It’s end-to-end claims workflows that eliminate operational inefficacies and legacy issues, as well as timely claim routing and notifications.
 Minimizing manual work reduces the possibility of human errors and improves productivity.
 The development of this feature can take 200 – 600 hours depending on the workflow complexity.

 The feature guides the user throughout the claim with questions to ensure all the necessary data is collected.
 The questions and the whole process can be configured to meet your specific business needs.
 The development process takes 40 – 120 hours.

-The feature also minimizes human involvement introducing automated workflows to the claims process based on specific rules.
+The feature also minimizes human involvement by introducing automated workflows to the claims process based on specific rules.
 Assignment rules are configurable based on the benefit type, the eligibility status, the payment specification, and other criteria.
 To keep claim durations on track, the rules can also be introduced with due dates.
-Rule-based adjudication engine may take approximately 200 – 500 hours depending on the complexity of the rules.
+Rule-based adjudication engines may take approximately 200 – 500 hours depending on the complexity of the rules.
 Many companies use AI algorithms trained on their own statistics to augment and potentially replace rule-based logic.
 But this usually comes as a second phase.